Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: I finally give a try to Docker containers by trying to run local server of Jit.si to make videocalls.
 It works!
 I can't believe I make it work.
 This's a small incremental step, but it's very important for me.
 I understand more of virtualization and Docker uses.

 **Thoughts:** A better day.
 Feeling good. :)

+### Day 38: June 2, 2020 (Reading WSL2 and coding matching_with_mismatches)

+**Today's Progress**: Reading about the scope of the Windows Subsystem for Linux.
+In my coding program I make a naïve algorithm for the problem.
+I also coded the tests.
+That'll make easy to test the main program when it's done.

+**Thoughts:** Feeling good.
+Playing and being productive. :smile: